 If you’re debating between Mohawk Home’s tile vs. laminate, choose their tile.
 There aren’t a ton of styles available, but the reviews are pretty solid.

 But: that comes at a very steep price: the cheapest Costo tiles sell for about $9.00/sq. ft., with some options costing over $20/sq. ft.
 Also: there are no wood-look tile options available.

 Conclusion: Is Costco Laminate Flooring Worth Buying?
 It Depends.

-Hot take: Costco laminate flooring is Mohawk flooring marketed towards budget buyers.
-It doesn’t offer the same features as RevWood or Pergo, but to be fair, it’s not quite as expensive.
+Hot take: Costco laminate flooring is Mohawk flooring marketed toward budget buyers.
+It doesn’t offer the same features as great Mohawk laminates like RevWood or Pergo, but to be fair, it’s not quite as expensive.